otaymerich/electricdiagrams/README.md

 The aim of this project is to creat a functional webside where the user can descrive their own house through a form and an electrical diagram is provided in pdf.

-This project if created with Flask
+This project is created with Flask

 ## HTML

-In progress
+The webpage is created with html 5, using bootstrap

 ##PYTHON

-In progress
+To create the pdf it's used the pymupdf library
+The data for creating the electric schemes is generated in JSON format style